OregonStateMarsRover/RoverFirmware/bogie/BUGS.md

 --------------------
 * The Sabertooth needs some time for initialization before it is ready to take configuration.
 (In this case, the timeout)
-* Periphrial clock is too slow for 115.2 kbaud uart.
-Clock configuration change is untested.
-(For now, the idea is to leave the CPU on the 2Mhz clock, and just run the periphrials on the external 16Mhz crystal.
-It is also possible to run them on the internal 32Mhz clock, but the 16Mhz crystal should be more accurate)

 TO BE TESTED:
 -------------------